X

 "I believe in advancing justice through strategy, stewardship, and innovation—strengthening the systems that build safety, trust, and equity across Arizona."

 Molly Edwards is a seasoned public affairs and communications executive with over 31 years of experience working with elected officials at the federal, state, and local levels.
-She currently serves as Chief of Operations at the Arizona Criminal Justice Commission, overseeing Finance, Information Technology, Communications, Legislative Affairs, Human Resources, and Administration.
+She currently serves as Chief of Operations at the Arizona Criminal Justice Commission, overseeing Information Technology, Communications, Legislative Affairs, Human Resources, grant audits, the Statistical Analysis Center, and Administration.
 With more than 15 years in executive leadership, she has directed strategic initiatives, stakeholder engagement, and organizational development.
 Previously, she served as Public Information Officer and Legislative Liaison for the Commission, leading major communications efforts and policy strategies.
 Her career also includes senior roles with the Arizona Attorney General’s Office, the Arizona Department of Education, and multiple law firms.
 She also served as Programs Director at O’Connor House, advancing civic education and preserving Justice Sandra Day O’Connor’s legacy.
-Ms. Edwards is pursuing a Ph.D. in Political Science at Northern Arizona University, holds an MPA and a Bachelor of Science from ASU's College of Architecture, and is a Flinn-Brown Fellow, Honorary Commander at Luke Air Force Base, and past World Affairs Council president.
+Ms. Edwards is pursuing a Ph.D. in Political Science at Northern Arizona University, holds a Master's in Public Administration (from Northern Arizona University), and a Bachelor of Science from ASU's College of Architecture, and is a Flinn-Brown Fellow, Honorary Commander at Luke Air Force Base, recipient of Arizona's "40 under 40". and past World Affairs Council president.

 CRIMINAL JUSTICE SYSTEMS IMPROVEMENT PROGRAM MANAGER- LLOYD ASATO